MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 ## Configure SQL granular permissions using T-SQL

 Fabric warehouse has a permissions model that allows you to control access to data at the workspace level, and at the item level.
-When you need more granular control of what users can do with securables in a Fabric warehouse, you can use the standard SQL data control language (DCL) commands `GRANT`,`DENY` and `REVOKE`.
-In this exercise, you will create objects, secure them using `GRANT`, and `DENY`, and then run queries to view the effect of applying granular permissions.
+When you need more granular control of what users can do with securables in a Fabric warehouse, you can use the standard SQL data control language (DCL) commands `GRANT`,`DENY` and, `REVOKE`.
+In this exercise, you create objects, secure them using `GRANT`, and `DENY`, and then run queries to view the effect of applying granular permissions.

 1. In the warehouse you created in the earlier exercise, select the **New SQL Query** dropdown.
-Withing the header **Blank**, select **New SQL Query**.
+Within the header **Blank**, select **New SQL Query**.

 2. Create a stored procedure and a table.